mikeres0/MicroEcom/README.md

-The MicroEcom platform, in active development.
+The MicroEcom platform, which is in active development.

 Usage